Noncollinear Magnetic Multipoles in Collinear Altermagnets: Tensor observables

-The IP multipoles in MnF$_2$ include the collinear component $d_{xy}m_z$, which corresponds to the piezomagnetic tensor element $\Lambda_{xyz}$.
-Since it is induced by the large collinear spin components, this element remains finite even in the absence of SOC, but it is strongly suppressed in this system by Luttinger compensation, which enforces equal numbers of spin up and down electrons at zero temperature as long as the gap remains open.
 On the other hand, since CrSb is d-wave only in the noncollinear components, strain can induce a linear magnetization only along the $x$ and $y$ directions, and the magnitude of this effect must be proportional to $\lambda_{SOC}$.
 The lowest rank tensors that are linearly proportional to the collinear 32-pole $g_{yz(y^2-3x^2)}m_z$ are rank-5 tensors with $ae[V^2][V^2]V$.
 These include second-order piezomagnetism (magnetization proportional to the product of two different components of strain, e.g. $\varepsilon_{yz}$ and $\varepsilon_{xx}$), and strain derivative of the second order magnetoelectric effect.